-Prospective homeowners will be asked to write a short letter describing how Habitat for Humanity of Greater Plymouth can help their family with their housing situation.
+Applicants also must write a short letter describing their housing need and how Habitat for Humanity of Greater Plymouth can help their family with their housing situation.

 The Application Process Timeline

 After receiving an application at one of the Housing Application Meetings, prospective homeowners will be given about a month to fill it out.
-Applications must be returned on the specified date to Habitat for Humanity of Greater Plymouth, P.O.
+Applications must be returned by the specified date to Habitat for Humanity of Greater Plymouth, P.O.
 Box 346, Carver, MA 02330.
 For the 47 Indian Avenue project, the application deadline is November 1, 2023.

 About 2-3 weeks after applications are returned, the Family Selection Committee will call to arrange for a home visit to interview the applicants and to inspect the current housing situation.
-Whenever possible, home visits are scheduled at the prospective homeowner’s convenience.
-The Family Selection Committee will review and verify all the information on the applications and present several qualified families to the Board of Directors, who will make the final decision.
-All applicants will be notified verbally and in writing of the Board’s decision.
+We ask prospective homeowners to make reasonable arrangements for scheduling.
+The Family Selection Committee will review and verify all the information on the applications.
+All qualified applicants are then entered into a lottery for random selection.
+All applicants will be notified verbally and in writing of the outcome.
 If families wish to apply for future Habitat homes, they must fill out an updated application.

-Please be aware that Habitat is building a limited number of houses and cannot satisfy all of the Greater Plymouth housing needs.
+Please be aware that Habitat is building a limited number of houses and cannot nearly satisfy all of the housing needs in Greater Plymouth.

 Habitat homes are designed to fit the architecture and landscape of the neighborhood as well as the zoning requirements of the town.

-A typical Habitat home approximately 1100 square feet and has three bedrooms, a full kitchen, and a dining area/living room.
+A typical Habitat home approximately 1200-1300 square feet and has three bedrooms, a full kitchen, and a dining area/living room.
 One-story homes have one bathroom and two-story homes have one and a half bathrooms.
 Homes come equipped with a new stove and refrigerator.
-The homes are energy-efficient and are designed to be as maintenance-free as possible.
+The homes are energy-efficient, with solar when possible, and are designed to be low-maintenance, as much as possible.